 Start with the research and statistics

 Research and data always help to make an assertion more credible.
-Hence, you should always start by stating the research that has gone into the development of your idea into the final outcome.
+Hence, you should always start by stating the research that has gone into the development of your idea into the outcome.
 Presenting statistics is a strategy that salesmen and marketers swear by to help convince their clients.
 It will make your clients trust you more and understand the rationale behind the design and idea.

 Explain the process

 A client would appreciate a design a lot more if he knew the thought process that goes into arriving at the design.
-You could start off with the brief that you had received at the start and then explain the elements of the logo and how it is connected to the company.
+You could start with the brief that you had received at the start and then explain the elements of the logo and how it is connected to the company.
 Make sure you address all the queries your client had before the start of the process in the documentation.
 Create a narrative around the whole process and explain it like a story.
 It will help you add the cherry on top of your marvelous design.

 The climax: Talk about the final design

 When you are at this stage, make sure to cover three critical points- What does the design represent?
 Why is your design different?
 How is it better?
 Have a crisp answer to all the three questions.
 Include them with visuals in your presentation and support your claims with proper statistics.
 Do not forget to mention how the logo works well on digital and printed platforms, and how its shape and template are relevant to the company.
-Finally, give a brief explanation about how the colours chosen affects the way people perceive the company and the emotional significance of each colour used.
+Finally, give a brief explanation about how the colors chosen affect the way people perceive the company and the emotional significance of each color used.

 Draw a comparison with the competitors in the sector